python/mypy/docs/source/cheat_sheet_py3.rst

 .. code-block:: python

-   from typing import Mapping, MutableMapping, Sequence, Iterable
+   from collections.abc import Mapping, MutableMapping, Sequence, Iterable
+   # or 'from typing import ...' (required in Python 3.8)

    # Use Iterable for generic iterables (anything usable in "for"),
    # and Sequence where a sequence (supporting "len" and "__getitem__") is